 have to write the initialization code which retrieves references to

-elements, making sure that it is run at the correct moment
+the input elements, making sure that it is run at the correct moment

 in time, that is after the document has been loaded.
 An event listener

-has to be attached to each input
+has to be attached to each input element, which is called whenever

 the element's value changes.
 In the event listener callback function,

-'s value has to be converted to a number after which the
+each input's value has to be converted to a number after which the

 total sum is computed.
 The value displayed in the total input